São José do Rio Preto: History

-In 1943, the Dr. Fernando Costa Municipal Public Library was inaugurated and in July 19, 1944, the Municipal Market was inaugurated, still in operation.
+In 1943, the Dr. Fernando Costa Municipal Public Library was inaugurated and on July 19, 1944, the Municipal Market was inaugurated, still in operation.
 In January 1973, the Humberto Sinibaldi Neto Municipal Theater was inaugurated; also in 1973, the construction of the new Cathedral of Saint Joseph began, now the seat of the Archdiocese of São José do Rio Preto.

-In July 19, 1980, in the second term of mayor Adail Vetorazzo, the actual building of the Dr. Fernando Costa Municipal Public Library was inaugurated.
+On July 19, 1980, in the second term of mayor Adail Vetorazzo, the actual building of the Dr. Fernando Costa Municipal Public Library was inaugurated.

 Toponym

 The name São José do Rio Preto is derived from the combination of the words "São José" (Saint Joseph) and "Rio Preto" (Black River), which translates literally as "Saint Joseph of the Black River".
 Saint Joseph is the city's patron saint and the Preto is the major river that runs through the city.

 Geography

 São José do Rio Preto is located in the north/northwest part of the state of São Paulo in a region between the rivers Grande, Paraná and Tietê.
 The ecological makeup of the region blends elements of the Cerrado (Brazilian savanna) with remnants of the Atlantic Forest.
 In terms of topography, the area is characterized by gently rolling hills, with an average elevation of 489 m.